markostam/coursera-scala-1/Week1-recfun/src/README.md

 # Week 1: Functions & Evaluation

 + "In this week, we'll learn the difference between functional imperative programming.
 We step through the basics of Scala; covering expressions, evaluation, conditionals, functions, and recursion."
-+ The following notes are from the Scala Cheat Sheet:
++ The following notes are from the [scala cheat sheet](https://github.com/lampepfl/progfun-wiki/blob/gh-pages/CheatSheet.md):

 ## Evaluation Rules